 Hi.
-I'm Scott Postma, a writer, and the lead pastor of Northpointe Community Church in North Las Vegas.
+I’m Scott Postma, a writer, a teacher, and a minister currently living in Las Vegas.

 In just a second, I’ll share some of my backstory, but first I want to let you in on something:

 According to a recent national survey three-quarters of U.S. adults (75%) say they wished they were living a more meaningful life.